You will find many classic styled items with a modern twist. Perfect for the colder weather that is just around the corner.

 Grab a bargain with the wide range of clothing and accessories for all riders at a lower price.

-From lightweight turnout rugs to haynets, you can find essentials at a reduced cost.
+From turnout rugs, bandages and boots to haynets, you can find essentials at a reduced cost.

 Last week the racing world came to a halt as three horses from Cheshire tested positive for equine flu.
 Horses from one yard had run at race meetings at Ayr, Ludlow and Wolverhampton the previous day, potentially exposing many other animals to the highly contagious disease.